Sports Expedition to Fiji

 Leaving your Fijian village is an emotional experience; such are the close bonds that are formed between our volunteers and the local community.
 Farewell dinners, tearful goodbyes and the pride in your achievements will sum up your final days.

-We finish the project by enjoying time relaxing at a beautiful beach resort for 4 days.
-We ask for your all-important feedback as we reflect on the project and celebrate your achievements with a farewell dinner.
+We finish the project by enjoying a de-brief, rest and reflection and celebrate your achievements with a farewell dinner.

 We pride ourselves on the delivery of a safe, structured and personally supported experience.